 An early lockdown and strict quarantine measures means Mauritius remained almost Covid-free throughout 2020 and once you get through the mandatory 14-days quarantine for all arrivals (see the end of this article for details), you’ll find an island open and ready to receive visitors.
 Hotels, bars, restaurants and many attractions are open and eager to welcome you after a year in which tourist traffic all but vanished, and a new free one-year Premium Visa means that the Government is keen to welcome longer-term visitors, whether digital nomads, remote workers, second homers or retirees.

-What I did on my Mauritius holiday
+What to do on a Mauritius holiday

 I was lucky to spend last month in Mauritius due to work and after surviving quarantine (this was no hardship in a luxury hotel) I had a fortnight to explore the country, including a weekend trip to the neighbouring island of Rodrigues (which has never had any Covid at all).
 Here’s what I got up to in an amazing trip – and why I can’t wait to go back there again!